(Adapted from Words at Play by O.V. Michaelsen, with

 An antigram, or antonymous anagram, has an opposite

-accidentally discovered.
 On the Anagrammy Forum, we use the ‡ symbol to

 indicate an antigram.
-Here are some examples:
+Here are some more examples:

 - Santa ‡ Satan.

-- United ‡ untied.
+- United ‡ Untied.

-- Forty five ‡ over fifty.
+- Forty five ‡ Over fifty.

 - Militarism ‡ I limit arms.

-- Saintliness ‡ entails sins.
+- Saintliness ‡ Entails sins.

-- Evangelists ‡ evil's agents.
+- Evangelists ‡ Evil's agents.

-- Protectionism ‡ nice to imports.
+- Protectionism ‡ Nice to imports.

 - Within earshot ‡ I won't hear this.

-- Sweltering heat ‡ the winter gales.
+- Sweltering heat ‡ The winter gales.

 - The Oscar Nominations ‡ It's not a cinema honor.